roeltje788/brum/README.md

 ```
 Note: Both <filelocation> and <referencefile> should be of type .csv.

-The mode name can be typed directly after 'python3 brum.py' in order to use this mode.

 ### Additional commands:
 These arguments can differ from mode to mode, but generally either or both an input file and an output are required.